eugenekatsov/gss/README.md

 # gss (go sample service)

 A toy api for local experimenting with a golang code running inside a minikube pod with open telemetry tracing written to a text file.
+The accompanying frontend is [here](https://github.com/eugenekatsov/gss-fe)

 ## Setup